sultanadeel/Redesign_Project/README.md

 The above Figure is the existing Tableau visual on the Dataset.
 It analyzes which LinkedIn skills are in demand among 14 different countries and the percentage of countries having the specific mentioned skill in their top 10 skills.
 The visual shows beyond doubt that Statistical Analysis and Data Mining is clearly among the top 10 skills of all the countries , proving the fact that Data Analysis is emerging as a very demanding and attractive field both in terms of recruitment as well as for prospective students pursuing educational degrees.
 The visual also compares the percentage difference in the mentioned skill from 2014 and it shows that almost all Data Mining, Visualization, Cloud computing and virtualization skills are constantly moving up in the ranks and more and more countries are acquiring them in order to grow and prosper economically.

 However, the visual provides a lot of information for the audience to grasp, as it mentions 38 different skills, many of which somehow overlap in terms of the field and area they refer to.
-Skills like Retail Operations, Renewable and sustainable energy, Mining and Commodities, Foreign Language Translation and Economics could have been excluded from the visual or could have been include in a separate category.
+Skills like Retail Operations, Renewable and sustainable energy, Mining and Commodities, Foreign Language Translation and Economics could have been excluded from the visual or may have been included in a separate category.
 The reason is that the title of the visual is “Which LinkedIn Skills are hot” so only those skills which are possessed by majority of the countries among their top ten skills, should have been incorporated in designing the visual.
 The primary objective is to show the most important and emerging skills including Data and technology related and not all of the skills.
 The visualization is made pretty impressively, however, some of the skills could have been excluded in making it a more concise and easy to be read by the concerned audience.

 The visualization shows that on average 75% of the countries used in the dataset have technology and Data Analytics skills among their Top 10 skills, and each of those nations have witnessed a double digit growth in the mentioned skills growing in popularity and demand.
 Skills which have grown most rapidly from 2014 onwards are Mobile Development, Statistical Analysis & Data Mining, and User Interface Design, this shows the widespread usage of smart devices by consumers and therefore the increasing reliance of companies on the designing and development of solutions utilizing such skills.
 When I redesigned this dataset in Tableau, it was my endeavor to exclude those skills which are not related to our primary objective that Data Skills are increasing in demand, thereby avoiding “data vomit” and clutter in the Tableau visual and providing clarity and simplicity in persuading my audience towards the claim.
 This is done using Tableau Box Plot visualization which is discussed and analyzed as the final visualization in the end of this document.

                                                  Redesign Project Tableau Visuals:

  <img width="943" alt="project_redesign 1" src="https://user-images.githubusercontent.com/31932632/32346183-c6932be4-bfc9-11e7-9c3a-ca04f37b7790.png">